Chart Color Schemes

 Health performance in Grindelwald - Lanena is well below average with prevalence of common health conditions notable across both younger and older age cohorts

-Grindelwald-Lanena faces significant health challenges, with common conditions prevalent across both younger and older age groups.
-Only about 48% (~3,115 people) have private health cover, lower than the national average of 55.3%.
+Grindelwald - Lanena faces significant health challenges, with common conditions prevalent across both younger and older age groups.
+Private health cover is low at approximately 48%, covering about 3,118 people, compared to the national average of 55.3%.

-Arthritis and asthma are the most common medical conditions, affecting 11.9% and 8.6% of residents respectively.
-About 61.4% report no medical ailments, similar to the Rest of Tas.
+The most prevalent medical conditions are arthritis (affecting 11.9%) and asthma (8.6%).
+About 61.4% of residents report no medical ailments, similar to the Rest of Tas.
 (61.2%).
-The area has a higher proportion of seniors aged 65 and over at 28.7% (1,865 people), compared to Rest of Tas. at 27.4%.
-Despite this, health outcomes among seniors in Grindelwald-Lanena are above average, even better than the general population's health metrics.
+Residents aged 65 and over comprise 28.7%, totaling 1,866 people, slightly higher than Rest of Tas.'s 27.4%.
+Despite this, health outcomes among seniors are above average, outperforming general population metrics.

 Frequently Asked Questions - Health